langej1/CSC101final/README.md

   """
   args:
   ball_response: possible response from the magic 8 ball.
+  user_question: What the user asks
+  redo_question: Gives user option to ask another question

   returns:
   returns a random response much like a magic 8-ball